-PTP permits synchronization with an accuracy of a few 100 ns.
-PTP uses Multicasts for the synchronization messages, which keeps the network load low.
+The PTP function in the device permits time synchronization with an accuracy of a few 100 ns.
+The PTP function uses Multicasts for the synchronization messages, therefore keeping the network load low.

 4.4.1 Types of clocks

 PTP defines the roles of "master" and "slave" for the clocks in the network: